idaholab/blackbear/doc/content/source/materials/ConcreteThermalMoisture.md

 $W_d$= total mass of free evaporable water released into the pores\\
    by dehydration of the cement paste\\
 $t$  = time $(day)$

+The term on the left side of [!eqref](moisture_governing) represents time-dependent effects, and is provided by [ConcreteMoistureTimeIntegration](ConcreteMoistureTimeIntegration.md).
+The first term on the right side of [!eqref](moisture_governing) represents Fickian diffusion, and the second term represents Soret diffusion.
+These are both provided by [ConcreteMoistureDiffusion](ConcreteMoistureDiffusion.md).
+The third term on the right hand side of this equation represents a source due to dehydrated water, and is provided by [ConcreteMoistureDehydration](ConcreteMoistureDehydration.md).

 Two important parameters, moisture capacity ${\partial W}/{\partial H}$ and moisture diffusivity $D_h$, both depend on the relative humidity, $H$.
 Thus the moisture diffusion governing equation is highly nonlinear.
 The following sections describes in detail the constitutive models for this two parameters.